 One of the original licenses he issued is held today in The Lavington Estate Archives.
 “License.
 Sir Edward Horsey, kt., Captain of the Isle of Wight, to Francis Garton of Arundel, gent.
 Letters Patent, dated at Gorhambury, co.
 Herts., 21 July 1576, giving the said Sir Edward Horsey the right to grant licences for taverns.
 Horsey grants a licence to the said Francis Garton to keep a tavern or wine cellar in his mansion house at Arundel provided ‘that if French Wines Gascoigne Gwyon Rochell and such like maye be bought for Eleavin poundes the Tonne or under that then the saide wines… not to be souled above xvjd [sic. £0 s.1 d.4 or ‘1 shilling 4 pence’] the gallon And Secke malmeseis and all other swete wines saving Muskadell to be bought at Eight poundes the Butt or pipe [sic. weight measurements that were not yet uniform across the Commonwealth] or under not to be sould above ijs. [sic. £0 s.2 d.0 or ‘2 shillings’] the gallon And muskadell only to be sould to his [Garton’s]… moste proffit'”(TNA.
 Discovery.
 LAVINGTON/152. https://discovery.nationalarchives.gov.uk/details/r/fe4392b1-91f8-48b0-87d7-6f16d624057a Accessed 13 November 2019).

-It is generally accepted that Sir Edward Horsey received the first wine license in 1570 (John O’Brien in States of Intoxication, TNA’s website’s catalogue, Discovery’s description of record C 238, Chancery Wine Licences and others).
-It appears that this year is taken from a record from Chancery, the seventeenth century English court that dealt with equity, a separate court from common law courts.
-Yet, it may be worth noting that a record dated 26 Sept.
+While it is generally accepted that Sir Edward Horsey received the first wine license in 1570 (John O’Brien in States of Intoxication, TNA’s website’s catalogue, Discovery’s description of record C 238, Chancery Wine Licences and others), it appears that the year 1570 is taken from a record from Chancery, the seventeenth century English court that dealt with equity, a separate court from common law courts.
+Yet, it is worth noting that a record dated 26 Sept.
 1566-25 Dec.
 1571 from another Elizabethan government office, Exchequer, Pipe office, pre-dates the frequently referenced 1570 record and is a wine license, but is listed as having belonged to “Sir E. Horsley”(TNA Discovery.
 E 351/3153. https://discovery.nationalarchives.gov.uk/details/r/C3529158 Accessed 14 November 2019).
 It is likely that this was simply a misspelling or mistranscription.
-As of the 1566 record, there is no other known wine license issued by Queen Elizabeth I and the date of this Horsley record pre-dates but is within a few years of and includes the accepted date, 1570.
+As of the 1566 record, there is no other known wine license issued by Queen Elizabeth I at the time, and the date of this Horsley record pre-dates but is within a few years of and includes the accepted date, 1570.

 In practice, the 26 Sept.
 1566-25 Dec.
 1571 Pipe Office record, a declared account, would have been read out loud in the office of Exchequer (treasury) from its original parchment copy in front of Sir Horsey and at least one of the queen’s auditors in order to settle Horsey’s account for the year, the way the royal revenue was then collected.
 After he would have paid his accounts, using the money he had made issuing licenses.